arturadib/agility/_docs.md

 ### [.gather()](#persist-gather)

-_Loads a collection of models into container, using given prototype._
+_Loads a collection of models and appends/prepends into container, using given prototype._

-Each gathered MVC object will be `.append()`ed to the container, and will be a direct descendant of given prototype object.
+Each gathered MVC object will be added to the container, appended/prepended to the view (depending on specified method), and will be a direct descendant of given prototype object.
 All persistence information, including collection name, should be initialized in the prototype object.

 **Syntax:**

     :::javascript
-    .gather(proto [,selector] [,query])
+    .gather(proto, method, [,selector] [,query])

 where:

 + `proto`: Prototype object with `persist` already initialized.
++ `method`: Name of owner object method to be invoked with each new Agility object to be added.
+Typically `append` or `prepend`.
 + `selector`: jQuery selector indicating where the view of `proto` should be appended.
 Will append to root element if omitted.
 + `query`: Javascript object containing parameters to be passed to the adapter for e.g. HTTP queries, like `{orderBy:'name'}`.